Browne1997/Browne-et-al.-2022/README.md

 4. set_training: using the outlined file structure (2.2) with the produce training image datasets (1.3 and 1.5) and sourced weights and configuration files this code will instruct how to run the training process on the users local machine (source code comes from: https://github.com/AlexeyAB/darknet)

-# 3. Instructions and codes used in Methods: Testing classifier performance using independent data as part of a novel pipeline for real-time ROV deployment: in-situ and synthetic ship
+# 3. Instructions and codes used in Methods: testing_classifier
 ![image](https://user-images.githubusercontent.com/91316035/163668237-5125358e-afaa-41f5-8f13-0a74f53569f1.png)
 Figure 1| In-situ set-up for real-time or synthetic ship to test real-time ability or to perform post-analysis on video data for faster results.